-- 44. Breaches of financial regulations (Part G) are extremely serious matters and will be fully investigated and reported on following referral or discovery.
-Any breach of these Regulations could lead to disciplinary action being taken against the individual(s) concerned. - 45.
-Service Directors and managers are responsible for reporting all known or discovered breaches of these Regulations to the CFO as soon as they become aware of such instances. - 46.
-Service Directors may be required to supplement the CFO's annual report on waivers, exemptions and breaches to the Audit & Governance Committee with a more detailed report explaining the circumstances of the breach and the remedial action taken or planned by way of remedy.
+4. Breaches of Financial Regulations (Part G) are extremely serious matters and will be fully investigated and reported on following referral or discovery.
+Any breach of these Regulations could lead to disciplinary action being taken against the individual(s) concerned.

+- a.
+Where it is evident that any part of Part G has not been followed then a breach has occurred. - Service Directors and managers are responsible for reporting all known or discovered breaches of these Regulations to the CFO as soon as they become aware of such instances. - c.
+Service Directors may be required to supplement the CFO's annual report on breaches to the Audit & Governance Committee with a more detailed report explaining the circumstances of the breach and the remedial action taken or planned by way of remedy.